 Dardi knows better.
 His names for the powers are still in the Arabic style, and he even explains like Fibonacci that C di C is the same as cubi di cubi (fol.
 43°).
-Since most of his problems involve radicals (in the style of "roots of cubes"), he gives us the occasion to observe that he understands roots as functions, and that repeated root taking thus involves embedding - expressing for example (fol.
-95°) the twelfth root as C cuba de C de C overo C de C de C cuba completely with the words and the structure of the various texts that state these rules (and obviously never use them).
+Since most of his problems involve radicals (in the style of "roots of cubes"), he gives us the occasion to observe that he is aware that repeated root taking involves embedding - expressing for example (fol.
+95°) the twelfth root